Autonami integrates perfectly with WP Forms.

 Next, enter the value of this field.

-Note that the value you enter here should exactly match with the value of that field in the form.
+Note that the value you enter here should exactly match the value of that field in the form.

 Take a look: